dpanic/space/README.md

 * HTTP Basic Auth
 * Create Postman Collection for DEVELOPMENT and PRODUCTION
 * API shows version and last built time, uptime of service
+* Render output for geojson on UPDATE and READ API routes

-* Implement logic - 2h %
+* Implement logic
+    * compare one by one
+    * create intersections and differences
+    * add colors to building_splits

-* Create Unit Tests - 1h %
+* Create Unit Tests

 ## Build